kayannet/SimHospital/README.md

-<h1 style="text-align:center; color:#4F81BD;">🏥 SimHospital Quarter 2: Migrating to UCSD Health Data</h1>
+<h1 style="text-align:center; color:#4F81BD;">🏥 SimHospital Project 2: Migrating to UCSD Health Data</h1>

-This project represents **Quarter 2** of *SimHospital*, a multi-stage initiative to develop data-driven tools for hospital operational planning and patient flow optimization using **Discrete-Event Simulation (DES)**.
+This project represents **Project 2** of *SimHospital*, a multi-stage initiative to develop data-driven tools for hospital operational planning and patient flow optimization using **Discrete-Event Simulation (DES)**.

-This project began using MIMIC to build the skeleton of our hospital simulation, and we were able to switch to UCSD Health data and apply the same logics.
+This project began using MIMIC to build the skeleton of our hospital simulation (Project 1), where we modeled patient flow inside one hospital.
+We are now able to switch to UCSD Health data to model a multi-hospital system.

 ---